ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 CPUs appear simple, but actually they have a lot of complex mechanisms to speed up program execution.
 The *microarchitecture* is actually how its implemented.

-*DMA: Direct memory access* - Data travels direct from disk into ram, bypassing the CPU.
+**DMA**: Direct memory access - Data travels direct from disk into ram, bypassing the CPU.

 ###### Performance:
 A lot of the slow down in processing is the overhead of moving data from disk to memory to registers to display devices.
 So a lot of effort is put into increasing the efficiency of the I/O. Due to physical laws, the smaller the device the faster they are.